-On September 13, 2012, the Compensation Committee reviewed and certified the awards granted to executive officers under the 2011 LTPP (the "2011 LTPP Awards").
-The Compensation Committee set a cumulative ROIC target under the 2011 LTPP of 15.9% for the two-year performance period of fiscal years 2011 and 2012.
-The Company achieved a cumulative ROIC of 16.0% for this two-year performance period, resulting in 2011 LTPP Awards that were 101.27% of the target number of 2011 LTPP Awards originally granted in fiscal 2011.
+On September , 2012, the Compensation Committee reviewed and certified the 2011 LTPP Awards granted to executive officers under the 2011 LTPP.
+The Compensation Committee set a cumulative ROIC target under the 2011 LTPP of [] for the two-year performance period of fiscal years 2011 and 2012.
+The Company achieved a cumulative ROIC of [] for this two-year performance period, resulting in 2011 LTPP Awards that were []% of the target number of 2011 LTPP Awards originally granted in fiscal 2011.

 The performance target for LTPP performance is an internal ROIC based metric to measure effective returns from working capital and capital investments.
-For the purposes of the 2011 LTPP Awards, the Company achieved a 16.0% ROIC.
+For the purposes of the 2011 LTPP Awards, the Company achieved a []% ROIC.
 The Company calculates ROIC as follows:

-The average fiscal year end balance for 2011 and 2012 adjusted operating incomes + rents
+The average of fiscal 2011 and fiscal 2012 adjusted operating incomes + rents

-The average for fiscal years 2010, 2011 and 2012 of (Inventory+ Net Property Held for Sale - Accounts Payable + Net PP&E + Capitalized leases)
+The average for fiscal years 2010, 2011 and 2012 of (Inventory+ Net Property Held for Sale - Trade Accounts Payable + Net PP&E + Capitalized leases)